Total's battle to plug gas leak hit by rough seas

 "Our boat is in an area of extensive oil pollution, and we see yellowish chemicals swimming in the oil spill," Christian Bussau told Reuters by satellite phone from the Koningin Juliana ship some 5 km from the Elgin platform.

-Greenpeace activists said they had collected their first samples of water and air, which will be analyzed in Germany.
+Greenpeace activists said they had collected their first samples of water and air, which will be analysed in Germany.

 A different marine pollution specialist at the University of Liverpool said danger posed by the gas leak on sea birds and marine plants and animals was small due to the low quantity of hydrocarbons contained within the condensates that have formed a slick on the water.